PaloAltoNetworks/iron-skillet/templates/README.md

 substitute variable values and output full xml configurations into the `loadable_configs` directory.

+## Types of Panorama templates
+Panorama has a multi-device management platform has various options for loading configurations, namely shared and device-specific configurations.
+This results in multiple template snippet types:

+* `snippets_panorama`: A full Panorama configuration using shared device-group and template configurations

+* `snippets_panorama_dgstack_shared`: used to add additional device-groups and stacks based on the shared model

+* `snippets_panorama_not_shared`: a full Panorama configuration with the device-group and stack containing all configuration elements.
+Nothing is shared.

+* `snippets_panorama_dgstack_notshared`: used to add additional device-groups and stack, each with full configuration elements.
+Nothing is shared.

 ## Details of template best practices
 The details of what's in a template are located in the documentation: